facebookresearch/nevergrad/docs/instrumentation.md

 ## Instrumentation

 Instrumentation helps you convert a set of arguments into variables in the data space which can be optimized.
 The core class performing this conversion is called `Instrumentation`.
 It provides arguments conversion through the `arguments_to_data` and `data_to_arguments` methods.
+Since `data_to_arguments` can be stochastic, the instrumentation holds a random state (`instrumentation.random_state`) which is also used by optimizers.

 ```python